ytyky/LectureHelper/README.md

 # LectureHelper
-This r package can download and install in order to help student in STAT 5293:  Statistical Graphics to search, browse and located related materials quickly and efficiently.
+This r package can download and install in order to help student in STAT 5293:  Statistical Graphics to search, browse and locate related materials quickly and efficiently.

 ## Motivation
 The initial motivation of build such a package is to encapsulate lecture notes and build a library inside R for reference.
 In this way, students can quickly check the potential slides that contains function or notions they need to finish tasks.